South Hams: History

 The new district was named South Hams, using the long-established name for the area.

+In July 2026, it was announced that South Hams District Council would be abolished as part of the nationwide Local Government Reorganisation programme aiming to replace two-tier governance with unitary authorities.
+Parishes near Plymouth will be incorporated into an expanded Plymouth unitary authority; parishes near Torbay will be incorporated into an expanded Torbay unitary authority; remaining parishes will be incorporated into a new Devon Coast and Countryside unitary authority.
+The changes are planned to come into full effect as of 2028.

 Governance

 South Hams District Council provides district-level services.
 County-level services are provided by Devon County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 In the parts of the district within the Dartmoor National Park, town planning is the responsibility of the Dartmoor National Park Authority.
 The district council appoints one of its councillors to serve on the 19-person National Park Authority.

 Political control

 The council has been under Liberal Democrat majority control since the 2023 election.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: